N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Introduction

-To enable the scalable and effective application of GAM in MARL, we provide a novel workflow of value decomposition methods as shown in \textit{Figure~\ref{Introduction}}.
-At each timestep $t$, each agent learns the decentralized action-value $Q_i$ and passes it to the central GAM while executing the action $u_i$, then evaluates the team by the joint action-value $Q_{tot}$.
-Specifically, our GAM consists of several independent shape functions, where each sub-function receives as input only a marginal action-value or higher-order action-values and outputs the corresponding agent's contribution degree.
-To retain the essential interpretability of our GAM while efficiently deducing the credits, we only consider the unary and pairwise shape functions, which independently deduce the explicit contributions of individual agents and pairwise coalitions from the overall success.
-However, the causal confounder is correlated with $\boldsymbol{s}$ and $Q_{tot}$, creating a spurious correlation among them, which may make it hard to learn the correct causal relationship.
-Inspired by~\cite{glymour2016causal,li2022deconfounded}, to relieve the spurious correlation between $\boldsymbol{s}$ and $Q_{tot}$, we build local semantics together with the global state to compute credits, where the semantics are generated by maximizing the observations' resemblance.
-In this case, it explicitly provides a perspective on diagnosing whether the individual agent could effectively avoid the negative influence of irrelevant input information.
+To leverage the benefits of GAM in MARL effectively, we introduce a unique value decomposition workflow as illustrated in in~\textit{Figure~\ref{Introduction}}.
+At each timestep $t$, each agent learns the decentralized action-value $Q_i$ and passes it to the central GAM while executing the action $u_i$, which then evaluates the team utility via the joint action-value $Q_{tot}$.
+Specifically, our GAM consists of several independent shape functions, where each function inputs a marginal or higher-order action value, outputting the corresponding agent's team contribution.
+We restrict our attention to unary and pairwise shape functions to maintain interpretability and efficiently infer credits, helping in isolating individual and pairwise coalition contributions.
+However, the causal confounder is correlated with $\boldsymbol{s}$ and $Q_{tot}$, creating a spurious correlation among them, potentially complicating the learning of correct causal relationships.
+Drawing inspiration by~\cite{glymour2016causal,li2022deconfounded}, to relieve the spurious correlation between $\boldsymbol{s}$ and $Q_{tot}$, we construct local semantics alongside the global state to compute credits.
+In this case, it explicitly provides a perspective on diagnosing whether the individual agent could effectively avoid the negative influence of focusing on irrelevant input information.
 Meanwhile, this brings about semantic masks that can diagnose agents' local observations.
-We apply the attention mechanism~\cite{vaswani2017attention} as an intervention term to capture the credit of each shape function allowing assignment.
-Overall, we name this solution Neural Attention Additive Q-learning~(N$\text{A}^\text{2}$Q), which presents a novel perspective for interpreting the collaboration among agents and local semantics.
+We utilize the attention mechanism~\cite{vaswani2017attention} as an intervention term to capture the credit of each shape function, facilitating effectively capturing credit assignment.
+We call this comprehensive solution Neural Attention Additive Q-learning~(N$\text{A}^\text{2}$Q), which offers a fresh perspective for interpreting collaboration among agents and understanding local semantics.